Chocolate truffle

-A chocolate truffle is a type of chocolate confectionery, traditionally made with a chocolate ganache centre coated in chocolate, cocoa powder, coconut, or chopped and toasted nuts (typically hazelnuts or almonds), usually in a spherical, conical, or curved shape.

-Their name derives from their similar appearance to truffles, edible fungi of the genus Tuber.
+A chocolate truffle is a French chocolate confectionery traditionally made with a chocolate ganache center and coated in cocoa powder, coconut, or chopped nuts.
+A chocolate truffle is handrolled into a spherical or ball shape.
+The name derives from the chocolate truffle's similarity in appearance to truffles, a tuber fungus.

 Varieties

-Major types of chocolate truffle include:
+Over the years, many varieties appeared under different names: